hortencialopes/cloud-engineer-test/README.md

 ## Architecture Diagram

-Bellow are the diagrams for the Networking architecture and the Application architecture:
+Bellow are the diagrams for the Networking architecture:

 ![Screenshot of the Networking architecture.](/deliverables/architecture_diagrams/networking-architecture-diagram.PNG)

+And the Application architecture:

 ![Screenshot of the Application architecture](/deliverables/architecture_diagrams/eks-architecture-diagram.PNG)

-*Note: the diagrams were generated based on the state files by app.eraser.io/ - unfortunately I wasn't able to build from scratch due to some time management issues*
+*Note: the diagrams were generated based on the state files by app.eraser.io/ - unfortunately I wasn't able to build from scratch due to time*

 The core architecture for this project is deployed in `us-east-1`, where the server application runs on an EKS cluster.
 To simplify testing and keep costs low, I've configured the client application to run from a simple EC2 instance within the same environment.